DerYokoya/Habit-Tracker/README.md

 [chrome.storage.local]
 ```

 State is managed entirely with React hooks (`useState`, `useEffect`, `useCallback`).
-There is no external state library — the data shape is simple enough that local component state and `chrome.storage` are sufficient.
+There is no external state library.
+The data shape is simple enough that local component state and `chrome.storage` are sufficient.

 ---